AqwamCreates/Roblox-Source-Codes/DataPredict/How To Create Neural Networks With Reinforcement Learning For Roblox/Beginner's Guide For Building Neural Network.md

 In other words, the more complex the pattern means more layers are needed to produce more accurate outputs.

-Here's a formula for you to remember:
+Here's a formula for you to remember (for qualitative analysis, not quantitative):

 * C = Model Complexity (a higher value indicates a more complex model), where 0 is simple and 1 is complex.